yewnyx/SubLink/README.md

 ## Featured Streamers

-SubLink is used by the following notable streamers (and more):
+[SubLink](https://github.com/yewnyx/SubLink) for Twitch is used by the following notable streamers (and more):

 - [Roflgator](https://www.twitch.tv/roflgator)
 - [MurderCrumpet](https://www.twitch.tv/murdercrumpet)